hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0900-string.md

 # STRING

-STRING data type is a sequence of ASCII characters, digits, and special characters including space; "see Unicode and UTF8 datatypes for further information".
+STRING data type is a sequence of ASCII characters, digits, and special characters including space; see Unicode and UTF8 datatypes for further information.
 STRINGs are wrapped in single quotation marks such as the following `'This is a string.'`.

 ## Syntax